-Internal walls Visually inspected from floor level.
+Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Internal walls are of plaster on hard and plasterboard lined.
-Floors including sub floors Surfaces of exposed floors were visually inspected.
+Internal walls are plasterboard lined and of decorative panelling.
+Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-Flooring is of suspended timber construction with fitted floor coverings throughout.
-Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
+Suspended timber with fitted floor coverings throughout.
+Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Internal doors, skirtings etc are of a timber variety.
-The kitchen contains a range of wall and base mounted storage units with worktop surfaces.
-Chimney breasts and fireplaces Visually inspected.
+Internal doors, skirtings and facings are of a timber variety.
+The kitchen is fitted with a range of floor and wall mounted units.
+Visually inspected.
 No testing of the flues or fittings was carried out.
-Blocked and assumed adequately vented.
-There is an electric heater located within the living room.
-Internal decorations Visually inspected.
-Internal decorative surfaces are mainly finished in paint.
-Cellars Not applicable.
-Electricity Accessible parts of the wiring were visually inspected without removing fittings.
+Original fireplace has been sealed.
+Visually inspected.
+Internal decorative finishes are mostly of wallpaper.
+Not applicable.
+Sppnoadio Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply.
-The fuse board is located within one of the hallway cupboard.
+Mains.

 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply.
+Mains.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-Mains supply.
-Internal distribution pipes where seen appear to be of pvc and copper.
-The sanitary arrangements comprise a three piece bathroom suite Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
+Mains.
+Plumbing where seen is copper and pvc.
+The bathroom comprises a three piece suite.
+It should be appreciated that concealed areas beneath and around baths and shower trays could not be inspected.
+Water spillage in these areas can result in dampness/decay and no comment can be made on inaccessible areas.
+Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-Heating and hot water is by way of a gas fired combination boiler located within the kitchen.
-Drainage Drainage covers etc were not lifted.
+Heating and hot water is by a gas fired combination boiler with boiler located in the entrance vestibule.
+Drainage Dusing as account at a ways not lifted Dramage Drainage covers etc were not lifted.
 Neither drains nor drainage systems were tested.
-Assumed mains drainage to public sewer.
+Assumed mains to the public sewer.
 Fire, smoke and burglar alarms Visually inspected.
 No tests whatsoever were carried out to the system or appliances.
+Visually inspected.
 New smoke alarm standards were introduced in Scotland in February 2022 and it is likely that some properties may require additional works to meet these standards.
 In instances where alarms are in place, no tests whatsoever have been carried out and we cannot confirm if the system complies with the most recent regulations.
 Any potential purchaser should satisfy themselves as to whether the current system meets with regulations or otherwise.
-Any additional limits to inspection For flats / maisonettes Only the subject flat and internal communal areas giving access to the flat were inspected.
-If the roof space or under-building / basement is communal, reasonable and safe access is not always possible.
-If no inspection was possible, this will be stated.
-If no inspection was possible, the surveyor will assume that there are no defects that will have a material effect on the valuation.